datalad-handbook/book/docs/basics/101-127-procedures.rst

         message="Instruct annex to add text files to Git", )

+Just like ``cfg_text2git``, all DataLad procedures are scripts.
+In principle, they can be written in any language, and perform any task inside of a dataset.
+The ``text2git`` configuration for example applies a configuration for how Git-annex treats different file types.
+Other procedures do not only modify ``.gitattributes``, but can also populate a dataset with particular content, or automate routine tasks such as synchronizing dataset content with certain siblings.
+What makes them a particularly versatile and flexible tool is that anyone can write their own procedures.
+If a workflow is a standard in a team and needs to be applied often, turning it into a script can save time and effort.
+By pointing DataLad to the location the procedures reside in they can be applied, and by including them in a dataset they can even be shared.
-Despite its simplicity, it is very handy to have preconfigured procedures that can be run in a single command line call.
+And even if the script is simple, it is very handy to have preconfigured procedures that can be run in a single command line call.
 In the case of ``text2git``, all text files in a dataset will be stored in Git -- this is a useful configuration that is applicable to a wide range of datasets.
-The ``text2git`` shortcut spares naive users the necessity to learn about the ``.gitattributes`` file when setting up a dataset.
+It is a shortcut that spares naive users the necessity to learn about the ``.gitattributes`` file when setting up a dataset.

-Thus, this configuration helper can minimize technical complexities in a dataset -- users can concentrate on the actual task while the dataset is configured automatically.
-Especially in the case of trainees and new users, ``run-procedures`` can help to ease working with the dataset, as the use case `link supervision <TODOsupervision>`_ showcases.

-The ``text2git`` configuration applies a configuration for how Git-annex treats different file types.
-Other procedures do not only modify ``.gitattributes``, but can also populate a dataset with particular content, or automate routine tasks such as synchronizing dataset content with certain siblings.
+.. index:: ! datalad command; run-procedure

-To find out which procedures are available, one can use the :command:`datalad run-procedure --discover` command (:manpage:`datalad-run-procedure` manual).
-The command will search the dataset, the source code of DataLad or installed DataLad extensions, and the system for available procedures:
+To find out available procedures, the command :command:`datalad run-procedure --discover` (:manpage:`datalad-run-procedure` manual) is helpful.
+This command will make DataLad search the default location for procedures in a dataset, the source code of DataLad or installed DataLad extensions, and the default locations for procedures on the system for available procedures:

 .. runrecord:: _examples/DL-101-127-101
    :workdir: dl-101/DataLad-101